Best Online Degrees in: Software Engineering

 A master’s degree in software engineering may lead to a career as a software developer.
 These professionals write software for a wide range of technologies, including operating systems in cell phones and computers, video games, or in other hardware.
 They design, test, and develop software according to their analysis of a user’s needs, collaborate with other computer specialists to create the most efficient software, and ensure the software continues to work by constantly testing and maintaining it.
 Software developers work across a broad range of industries, including in businesses and technology manufacturing.

-According to the U.S. Bureau of Labor Statistics (BLS), software developers earned a median annual salary of $90,530 in 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), software developers earned a median annual salary of $90,530.
 Although the BLS states the entry-level education is a bachelor’s degree, some employers may prefer candidates with a master’s degree in software engineering.
 Employment in this field is expected to increase by 30%, or much faster than average for all occupations, between 2010 and 2020.
 A rapid increase in the demand for computer software will increase job opportunities for software developers, according to the BLS.
 However, keep in mind that your salary may differ from the figures reported by the BLS, as salary and job prospects often depend on your level of experience, education, and employer.